Today's Articles

 The Society of Merchant Ventures is Founded

-*The Society of Merchant Ventures is celebrated on this date in 1442.
-They are a British charitable organization in the English city of Bristol.
-The society can be traced back to a 13th-century guild that funded the voyage of John Cabot to Canada.
-The society had its first Royal Charter in 1552 and for centuries […]
+*The Society of Merchant Ventures was celebrated on this date in 1442.
+It is a British charitable organization in the English city of Bristol.
+The society can be traced back to a 13th-century guild that funded John Cabot’s voyage to Canada.
+The society had its first Royal Charter in 1552 and for centuries had been […]

 learn more